overlay

 The Psychology of Color: How Top Brands Use Color Theory

 One example of color psychology in action is the Coca-Cola brand.
 The brand’s signature red isn’t just a power move; it’s also associated with excitement, energy, and even appetite.
-Red also builds a sense of urgency, suitable for a brand that trades on impulse purchasing.
+Red also creates a sense of urgency, which is suitable for a brand that trades on impulse purchasing.

 Color theory is also doing wonders in the case of Parachute, a household product in the Indian market.
 Its blue packaging was no coincidence..
 Blue evokes trust, purity, and calm—an excellent fit for a product that is inherently associated with wellness and self-care.
 In a category dominated by nature and well-being, the blue bottle serves as a subconscious assurance of cleanliness and purity to the consumer.